Seahawks cornerback Riq Woolen unlikely to play vs. Panthers with chest injury

 “He’s pretty sore,” coach Pete Carroll said, adding it would “take a pretty big recovery” for Woolen to be able to play Sunday.
 Woolen was injured on the second play of the second quarter of the 37-31 overtime win over the Lions.

-Brown, who had started at left cornerback in the opening loss to the Rams only to see rookie Devon Witherspoon then take over that spot against the Lions, stepped in and played the rest of the way in place of Woolen and had one of the key plays of the game with an interception return for a touchdown that put Seattle ahead 31-21 midway through the fourth quarter.
+Brown, who had started at left cornerback in the opening loss to the Rams only to see rookie Devon Witherspoon take over that spot against the Lions, stepped in and played the rest of the way in place of Woolen and had one of the key plays of the game with an interception return for a touchdown that put Seattle ahead 31-21 midway through the fourth quarter.

 “He’s competed his tail off to be there all the time for us,” said Carroll of Brown, a 2021 fourth-round pick out of Oklahoma who was hampered much of last year while dealing with a knee injury.